 This floor mosaic is especially impressive.
 It’s the mosaic of Alexander the Great attempting to kill Darius.
-It was assembled in a private home known as the House of the Faun (Casa del Fauno) around 100 BC.
+It was assembled in a private home called the House of the Faun (Casa del Fauno) around 100 BC.
 The original mosaic is now in the Naples National Archaeological Museum:

-But there was one thing I wanted to see more than anything else.
+But there was one object I wanted to see more than any of the others.
 It was also located at the House of the Faun.
 In university I took a course on classical architecture.
 For my big presentation I chose to research the House of the Faun, all because I had seen a photo of their fountain statue in a textbook and instantly fell in love with it.
 Totally, completely, love at first sight: